Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained

 Start Online Consultation →Overview

-Trimethoprim is a commonly prescribed antibiotic in the UK, most often used for urinary tract infections (UTIs) and cystitis.
+Trimethoprim is a commonly prescribed antibiotic in the UK, most often used for UTIs and cystitis.
 It is generally considered safe for short-term use, but like all medications, it can cause side effects in some people.

 Common Side Effects of Trimethoprim